aaltonewmedia/physcomp.newmedia.dog/content/2025/suthasinee/final-project-documentation/index.md

 **In the end, the equipment is comprised of**

 1. arduino pico 2w
-2. SparkFun Qwiic OLED (did not use in the endactually)
+2. SparkFun Qwiic OLED (did not use in the end actually)
 3. Adafruit MPR121 12-Key Capacitive Touch Sensor
 4. fan motor
 5. dc motor